Time for some heavy lifting

 Pasta & Presto:

 A spaghetti dinner with a twist.
 The parents cook spaghetti all day while students practice.
-The students are then the waiters and busers during dinner while the jazz bands provide the entertainment.
-Afterwards there is a concert that features both of our middle school programs and ALL of our performing groups including our winter guard.
+The students are then the waiters and busers during dinner while we provide entertainment.
 This is held in the gym.
 Students simply sell tickets to the event.
 This event can make from $5,000 to $10,000.

 Car Wash Marathon: